ClearSpring Pharmacy Horizontal Logo

 1. Use the form from your practice.
 Some prefer this method due to familiarity with the form and its requirements.
 You may fill out the form and fax it to the ClearSpring Pharmacy location of your choosing.

 2. Use a form provided by us at ClearSpring Pharmacy.
 We can customize a form that fits your needs and includes all the information from your practice.
-This is a great option because the form will be completely filled out and will only need a few options checked before it is faxed over to us.
-We can send over a customized PDF through email to be printed and faxed back over to us.
+This is an excellent option because the form will be completely filled out and will only need a few options checked before it is faxed to us.
+We can send a customized PDF through email to be printed and faxed back to us.

-Once you’ve chosen the preferred form, choose your preferred location (Cherry Creek or Littleton) and send it over to our pharmacy.
+Once you’ve chosen the preferred form, please select your desired location (Cherry Creek or Littleton) and send it to our pharmacy.

 4. Have the Patient Bring Prescription